foone/mdafont/README.md

  This rom file is used on both the IBM Monochrome Display Adapter and the IBM Color Graphics Adapter.

  The three files created are bigfont.png, thickfont.png, thinfont.png.

- bigfont.png is the MDA font, and thickfont.png is the CGA font. (thinfont.png is normally unused.)
+ bigfont.png is the 8x14 MDA font, and thickfont.png is the 8x8 CGA font.
+(The 8x8 thinfont.png is normally unused.)

 # Usage:

 1. First, split the rom file:

-   # python mdafont.py -e IBM_5788005_AM9264_1981_CGA_MDA_CARD.bin
+    python mdafont.py -e IBM_5788005_AM9264_1981_CGA_MDA_CARD.bin

    This will create several files: bigfont.png, thickfont.png, thinfont.png